zwqStella/katacoda-resteasy-scenarios/hello-world/step1.md

    </dependency>
 </dependencies>
 ```
-For the jars belowed have been included in Wildfly, it is a wise decision to set the scope as "provided" to minimize the war file.
+For the jars above have been included in Wildfly, it is a wise decision to set the scope as "provided" to minimize the war file.

 Dependencies required by client: